-- How does God extend hospitality to creation, a. including humanity? - b.
-How is humanity called to care for creation? - React to the statement that we can show c. hospitality to others only because God has first extended hospitality to the entire creation.
+- How does God extend hospitality to creation, including humanity? - b.
+How is humanity called to care for creation? - c.
+React to the statement that we can only show hospitality to others because God has first extended hospitality to the entire creation.